-Esperance Physiotherapy was established in 1989.
-Brochure
+Esperance Physiotherapy was established in 1989

-In 2001, the clinic moved to its current location at 5 William Street, offering onsite parking, easy access for individuals with disabilities, private consultation rooms, and a gymnasium for rehabilitation and work conditioning programs.
+In 2001, the clinic moved to its current location at 5 William Street, offering on-site parking, easy access for individuals with disabilities, private consultation rooms, and a gymnasium for rehabilitation and work-conditioning programs.
 It is in a charming older home, providing a pleasant atmosphere and view.
 Hydrotherapy services are available off-site.

-In 2011 Doug received an award for excellence from the Australian Physiotherapy Association for providing rural and remote physiotherapy services.
+In 2011, Doug received an award for excellence from the Australian Physiotherapy Association for providing rural and remote physiotherapy services.

 Practice principals Melissa and Doug would like to welcome you to Esperance Physiotherapy and look forward to assisting you to achieve greater physical independence.

-Australian Health Practitioner Regulation Agency
+Australian Health Practitioner Regulation Agencyahpralogo.gif

 AHPRA is the national body responsible for regulating medical and allied health practitioners under the legislation.
 All Esperance Physiotherapy Physiotherapists maintain annual membership and professional development requirements as per AHPRA regulations.
 Doug provides medico-legal reports for AHPRA.